Routhleck/Block-based-Traversal-algorithm/paper/content.md

 The rapid rendering of 3D Z-buffered, linearly interpolated polygons is a foundational problem in computer graphics.
 This problem is generally comprised of two components: 1) the three-dimensional transformation, projection, and illumination computations of the vertices, and 2) the rasterization of the polygon onto a frame buffer.
 This paper specifically addresses one facet of the second component, namely, the computation of the polygon's boundaries.

+<img src="content.assets/image-20230616205307056.png" alt="image-20230616205307056" style="zoom:50%;" />

+Figure 1 shows how it is possible to define a triangle by the union of three edges which are specified by edge functions.
+It is possible to define more complex polygons by using Boolean combinations of more than three edges.
 Traditionally, each pixel is considered a point to evaluate its positional relation with the polygon.
 This is achieved by conducting a cross-product operation on the edges of the polygon, which results in determining the sides of each edge the point lies on.
 This eventually helps us understand whether a pixel resides within a triangle.

-<img src="content.assets/image-20230616205307056.png" alt="image-20230616205307056" style="zoom:50%;" />

 Naturally, enhancing the performance of this algorithm during the rasterization sampling phase is crucial, especially given the significant overhead required to determine the position of each pixel within the triangle.
 The first significant performance-enhancing strategy was the introduction of the bounding box algorithm.

 The bounding box algorithm, simply put, is a method that encapsulates a polygon within a rectangle that is large enough to contain it.
 By creating a bounding box, unnecessary computations are reduced, as it eliminates the need to perform calculations for pixels outside the box.
-This results in significant performance savings by localizing the area of interest to the bounding box alone.
+This results in significant performance savings by localizing the bounding box alone.

 <img src="content.assets/image-20230616214642419.png" alt="image-20230616214642419" style="zoom:50%;" />